symphonists/xmlimporter/readme.md

 ## Installation

-1. Upload the 'xmlimporter' folder in this archive to your Symphony 'extensions' folder
+1. Upload the `xmlimporter` folder in this archive to your Symphony 'extensions' folder
 2. Enable it by selecting "XML Importer" on the System > Extensions page, choose Enable from the with-selected menu, then click Apply
 3. Use the extension from the Blueprints > XML Importers menu